sedroche/proposals/cli/goals_principles.md

 ## Output

-As this is a CLI, it is important that it remains a programable grep and pipe friendly interface to allow scripting and execution from external programs.
-This generally means it should write its output to stdOut.
+As this is a CLI, it is important that it remains a programmable grep and pipe friendly interface to allow scripting and execution from external programs.
+This generally means it should write its output to stdOut and its errors to stdErr.
 Using a format like JSON allows it to be piped to tools such as [jq](https://stedolan.github.io/jq/) for further use.

 However it should default to presenting its output in a human readable format such as a table structure:
 ```